-What is Logistics and Material Management?
+What is Logistics & Supply Chain Management?

-Logistics and Material Management plays an important role in the production and distribution of goods.
+Logistics and Supply Chain Management plays an important role in the production and distribution of goods.
 Individuals operating as managers in the field are responsible for the procurement of raw materials, the establishment and maintenance of production lines, and the distribution of goods to wholesalers and retailers.
 Logistics and material management requires an understanding of various markets and how they affect one's field of production, as well as. develop relationships with sellers of raw material as well as distributors in order to manage costs and increase profit.

 Logistics is defined as the precise management and coordination of resources and raw materials in a business.
 Job responsibilities for a logistician can include: procurement, shipping & receiving, inventory control, storage, order fulfillment, forecasting, distribution, human resource management, quality control, budgeting, bidding, and resource allocation.